 3. Does your dog eat and drink normally?

 You may need to try new tricks to get your dog to eat.
-One option is to feed your dog by hand.
+One option is to switch to hand feeding.

 If your dog is ill, suffers from abdominal pain, or has a condition that makes it difficult to eat or swallow, you may need to consider more extreme measures such as feeding tubes.

-Work with your vet to determine whether there’s a medical reason why your dog isn’t eating.
+Work with your veterinarian to determine whether there’s a medical reason why your dog isn’t eating.

 4. Has your pet’s mobility declined?